SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 31. What is nyquist diagram?

-The plot which shows the relationship between gain and phase-shift as a function
+The plot which shows the relationship between gain and

 of frequency is called as nyquist diagram.

-32. Write the steps which are used to identify the method of feedback topology?
+32. Write the steps which are used to identify the method

 1. Identify topology (type of feedback)